julianac-araujo-ey/Sentiment-Analysis/README.md

 This repository contains:

-- Jupyter Notebook with an introduction to sentiment analysis with VADER and a case study on Twitter US Airline.
+- Jupyter Notebook with an introduction to sentiment analysis and a case study on Twitter US Airline.

-- App project of Sentiment Analysis using VADER and the lightweight Python framework Flask.
+- App project of Sentiment Analysis.
 The app returns the percentage of positive, negative, and neutral sentiment characteristics of a given text written in english.

-It is specifically attuned to sentiments expressed in social media, and works on texts from other domains.
+It is specifically attuned to sentiments expressed in social media.

+<span style="color: red;">This is a development app.
+Do not use it in a production deployment.</span>

 **MADE WITH**:
 [![](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)]()